gocklkatz/gocklkatz/README.md

 - 👋 Hi, I’m Stefan (@gocklkatz)!
 - 👀 I’m interested in computers, programming and fishes.
-- 💞️ I’m looking to collaborate on anything Operations Research, Java, Spring Framework or Kubernetes related.
+- 💞️ I’m looking to collaborate on anything Operations Research and Java related.

 <!---
 gocklkatz/gocklkatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.